 Micro conversions – scale analytics user coverage from 1% to 100%

-All the events in this chain are called micro conversions.
-Tracking micro conversions is very important for it can tell you a lot about your customers and at what steps deals tend to go south.
+All minor events in customer journey are called micro conversions.
+It is important to track micro conversions for it can tell you a lot about your customers and at what steps deals tend to go south.

 The psychology of micro conversions

 Getting straight to your main offer may force your clients to feel confused and uncomfortable.
-Use micro conversions to minimize any collisions and improve your clients’ experience.
+Use micro conversions to minimise any collisions and improve your clients’ experience.

 American professor Robert Cialdini, the author of “Influence: The Psychology of Persuasion” accentuates the power of micro-commitments.
 Cialdini researches the subject of commitment and consistency.
 People tend to stick to the decision they once made and as the first step is done, commitment usually goes all the way.